Prime Visa Review: Instant $150 Amazon Gift Card, 5% Back at Amazon + Whole Foods

 citbank200

-Platinum Savings now up to 5.05% APY.
+Platinum Savings now at 4.35% APY.
 CIT Bank (not to be confused with Citi Bank) is an online-only bank that I keep open and going back to due to their multi-year history of competitive rates.
 They have a checking account, but their specialty is a variety of savings and CD products with high interest rates.
-I use their No-Penalty CD regularly for maximum optionality while maintaining a high interest rate (details below).
+I have used their No-Penalty CD for maximum optionality while maintaining a high interest rate (details below).
 Here are the highlights:

 Check out my rate chaser calculator to see if it makes sense for you to move money over.